 One participant told me the weekend was more like an awakening than a retreat.
 Another posted, “I learned from many others.
 I only see dreams and possibilities and nothing else.
 The weekend changed me forever.”
 Still another said, “I discovered that I was operating at a much lower level of energy and focus.
 I realized that I have a lot more gas in the tank.”

 So many participants used the retreat as an opportunity to open up and talk about the toughest battles in their personal lives.
 We learned that what had brought us through adversity was refusing to give up.

 The weekend reminded me there is no obstacle that can’t be overcome.
 Any sales leader who participates in the VIP Peak Performance Mindset Retreat will walk away with a greater awareness of his or her true capacities, a clear vision, and a definitive sense of purpose.
 You’ll also get mutual support and regular accountability checks.
 As Hillary said, you’ll feel “ready to take on the world.”

-I’m excited to host another Peak Performance Mindset VIP Retreat in Las Vegas on September 20-22.
-Contact me at firstname.lastname@example.org for details.
+I’m excited to host the next Peak Performance Mindset VIP Retreat in Orlando March 13-15th 2020 at the Four Seasons Hotel.
+To get your invitation contact me at firstname.lastname@example.org for details.